-The statutory time has elapsed with no review requested.
-Records relevant to the request are attached.
-Pursuant to section 8 of The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP), some of the information contained in the attached has been deleted for the following reason(s):
+We have completed processing your access request and the remainder of the records relevant to the request are attached.
+Pursuant to section 8 of The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP), some of the information contained in the attached has been redacted.
+The redaction is pursuant to: